Thermo-charged capacitors and the Second Law of Thermodynamics: Discussion and conclusions

 To the author knowledge, our result represents an easily understandable and not so trivially refutable challenge to the Clausius formulation of the Second Law (see eq.~(\ref{eq13})).
 In its current incarnation, however, it is not completely clear how this alleged challenge could be made exploitable, namely how our capacitor could be transformed into a device able to {\em cyclically} produce usable net work\footnote{E.g., as DC current, or as electro-mechanical work like in~\cite{bib17,bib17b,bib19}.
 We can not reasonably rely on the inter-sphere heat flux alone, since it is microscopic and hence it can hardly be exploited thermodynamically/mechanically.} out of a single heat bath (e.g. challenging the Kelvin-Planck formulation of the Second Law).

-As a matter of fact, if our result will resist the deep scrutiny of the scientific community in the years to come, then we are reasonably confident that, for our approach, an efficient path from ``Clausius violation'' to the ``Kelvin-Planck violation'' of the Second Law can be found, being the two formulation notoriously equivalent.
+As a matter of fact, if our result will resist the deep scrutiny of the scientific community in the years to come, then we are reasonably confident that, for our approach, an efficient path from ``Clausius violation'' to the ``Kelvin-Planck violation'' of the Second Law can be found, the two formulations being notoriously equivalent.
 This last subject is currently under investigation by the author.